daido-kido/daido-kido.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Econometrics
+  - Individualized treatment rule
-  - Causal Inferece
-  - Machine Learning
+  - External validity

 # Education to show in About widget
 education: